 Instructions

-- In a bowl, mix all of the spices together until well combined.
+- In a small bowl, mix all of the spices together until evenly combined.

-- Store seasoning in a sealed jar for up to 1 year.
+- Transfer to a sealed jar or spice container and store in a cool dry place for up to 1 year.

 Notes: